Brazil forms

 - When filing Naturalization alongside CPF-APPLICATION (CPF is required for naturalization application)

-- Ensure all residence documents are included with your application.
+- Ensure all residence documents are complete and accurate.

-- Verify character references are complete and accurate.
+- Verify character references are included as required.

 General

-RER-Visa is an official PF form titled "Visa Application Form (Requerimento)".
+RER-Visa is an official PF form titled "Visa Application Form (Requerimento)", as described in the [Electronic Visa Application](/en/brazil/forms/evisa-application) guide.

 - VIVIS-TOURIST: Visit Visa - Tourism (VIVIS)